gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

 7. When Pointers Preferred Over Variables.

-   i.)
 When functions need to modify original data.

-  ii.)
 When Large data structures are passed efficiently.

 Example 1: Swapping values.

 Example 2: Dynamic memory allocation.

 5. Limitations and Risks of Using Pointers.

-   i.)
 Can cause segmentation faults.

-  ii.)
 Risk of accessing invalid memory.

- iii.)
 More difficult to debug.

-  iv.)
 Improper use may lead to memory leaks.

 7. Call by Value vs Call by Reference.

  i.)
 Call by Value- A copy of the variable’s value is passed to the function, so the original value is not changed.

            void addOne(int x) {